The 30-day self-care challenge is designed to refresh and re-energize you. You will come out happier, invigorated, and ready to take on the world!

 - Sign up for a 30-day amazon trial.

 - Amazon sells them for as low as $3.5

-- If you don’t want to spend money spray some nice smelling air freshener or clean the house with scented supplies instead.
+- If you don’t want to spend money, spray some aromatic scented air freshener.

 Something to consider

-The activities on the self-care challenge list are things that can be done by anybody.
-Most of them are free, and can be done at home.
+The activities on the self-care challenge list are activities that can be done by anybody.
+Most of them are free and can be done at home.

 Feel like you don’t have the time?
-Don’t limit yourself to the activities suggested one each day.
+Don’t limit yourself to the activities suggested each day.
 Do whichever activities you want.
-If you enjoy going for a walk do that every day.
+If you enjoy going for a walk, do that every day.

 “I rarely have any time to myself with 2 rowdy (but lovable) little boys.
 So this last month was really, really, REALLY nice.
 I tended to choose the activities which took less time and planning.
 Just because I’m super busy.
 But even those activities helped relax me.
 And make me feel like a normal human being again.
 Other moms know what I’m talking about. “